 This course provides students with the skills and knowledge required to design and manage curricula resources and delivery to ensure congruence among the written, taught, and tested curricula.
 The course also provides students with the skills and knowledge required to examine, review, evaluate and select consistent and equitable instructional programs, materials, and products that support student achievement and institutional goals.

 This graduate course emphasizes practical research skills utilized by education practitioners.
 Students will develop an action research project based on the scientific method and concepts presented in ED6001.
 The culminating product will reflect critical thinking, graduate level writing skills, and correct APA format.
 This course is open only to students pursuing the Master of Education.

 At Northcentral University, we pride ourselves in being completely transparent when it comes to tuition and fees.
-We have adopted an all-inclusive tuition model that gives you the cost of your Master of Education tuition and fees in one flat program rate*.
-The only additional cost above your MEd program rate is books.
+If a cost is not included in our Cost Per Course Tuition Rate, we let you know up front.
+Currently, the only additional cost above your program rate* is books.
 Learn more about the NCU’s MEd costs below:

 - Average book cost per course: $110

 - Learning Management Fee (one-time per program): $350

 Click here to learn more about payment and financing options.